theupdateframework/taps/tap4.md

 ## Metadata and targets layout on clients

-On a client, all metadata files would be stored under the "metadata" directory.
+On a TUF client, all metadata files would be stored under the "metadata" directory.
 This directory would contain the map file, as well as a subdirectory for every repository specified in the map file.
 Each repository metadata subdirectory would use the repository name.